 - Try applying heat or cold to your back

 - Sit in a chair that supports your back

 - Squat down when you need to lift something off the ground.
 If you can't lift it, ask for help.

-- PREMIUM FILLING MATERIAL: High density and extra soft, this unique Bionic Polyethylene filling without smelling provides comfort for side sleeping and retains fluffiness for better performance and longer use.
+- SOFT C SHAPED BODY PILLOW: Soft removable and washable velvet cover make you comfortable all night.
+100% PP Cotton,this unique filling without smelling of the body pillow with cover provides comfort for sleeping and retains fluffiness for better performance and longer use.

 So there you have it!
 Everything you could possibly need to know about pregnancy pillows, their pros, cons, and uses.
 I hope that this article can help you and your family to pick out the perfect pregnancy pillow for you!